geonetwork/doc/source/administrator-guide/configuring-the-catalog/user-interface-configuration.rst

 .. figure:: img/ui-settings-mapviewer.png

-- **Layer obejcts in JSON**: Define additional layers to be shown on the map using JSON syntax.
+- **Layer objects in JSON**: Define additional layers to be shown on the map using JSON syntax.
 The supported types are:

   - **wms**: generic WMS layer, required properties: ``name, url``.
   - **wmts**: generic WMTS layer, required properties: ``name, url``.